Part 2: Run Elasticsearch

 print(f"Indexed video: {video_id}")

-The document stores video_id inside _source and also uses it as the
+We store video_id inside the document's _source and also use it as the

 Elasticsearch document ID.
 That duplication is convenient because search